-4. Writing your title, abstract and keywords
+- Writing your title, abstract and keywords

 For more information and guidance on getting these right, read our guide to writing a good abstract and title and our researcher’s guide to search engine optimization.

-5. Introduce the topic
+- Introduce the topic

-Start with an overview of the topic and give some context, explaining why a review of the topic is necessary.
+Does a literature review need an introduction?
+Yes, always start with an overview of the topic and give some context, explaining why a review of the topic is necessary.
 Gather research to inform your introduction and make it broad enough to reach out to a large audience of non-specialists.
 This will help maximize its wider relevance and impact.

 Don’t make your introduction too long.
 Divide the review into sections of a suitable length to allow key points to be identified more easily.

-6. Include critical discussion
+- Include critical discussion